zaiisao/Documentation/en/Audio Broadcast/start_live_audio_unity.md

 ---
-title: Start a Audio Broadcasting
+title: Start an Audio Broadcast
 description:
 platform: Unity
-updatedAt: Wed Feb 26 2020 06:16:20 GMT+0800 (CST)
+updatedAt: Wed Mar 11 2020 10:21:12 GMT+0800 (CST)
 ---
-# Start a Audio Broadcasting
+# Start an Audio Broadcast
 Use this guide to quickly start a basic audio broadcasting with the Agora SDK for Unity.

 ## Prerequisites